open-resources/stats_bank/content/public/003.Probability/Topic Outcome/23-31-defining-probability-q33/probability_q33.md

     params:
       vars:
         title: Four games, one winner
-      description1: If the proportion of heads is larger than 0.6, you win $1.
+      description1: If the proportion of heads is larger than 0.3, you win $1.
-      description2: If the proportion of heads is larger than 0.2, you win $1.
+      description2: If the proportion of heads is larger than 0.7, you win $1.
-      planswer1: 100 tosses.
-More flips means the observed proportion of heads would often be closer to the average, 0.50, and therefore also above 0.6.
+      planswer1: 10 tosses.
+Fewer tosses mean more variability in the sample fraction of heads, meaning there's a better chance of getting at least 0.3 heads.
-      planswer2: 10 tosses.
-Fewer tosses mean more variability in the sample fraction of heads, meaning there's a better chance of getting at least 0.2 heads.
+      planswer2: 100 tosses.
+More flips means the observed proportion of heads would often be closer to the average, 0.50, and therefore also above 0.7.
       num1: 10
       num2: 100
       num3: 1
       part1:
-        num1: 0.6
+        num1: 0.3
         ans1:
           value: '10'
-          feedback: Not quite!
+          feedback: You got it!
         ans2:
           value: '100'
-          feedback: You got it!
+          feedback: Not quite!
       part2:
-        num1: 0.2
+        num1: 0.7
         ans1:
           value: '10'
-          feedback: You got it!
+          feedback: Not quite!
         ans2:
           value: '100'
-          feedback: Not quite!
+          feedback: You got it!
       part3:
-        num1: 0.2
+        num1: 0.3
-        num2: 0.8
+        num2: 0.7
         ans1:
           value: '10'
           feedback: Not quite!